luca-piccioni/OpenGL.Net/README.md

 # Instructions

-In order to use OpenGL.Net you only need to link the library; Then it is just to write code.
+In order to use _OpenGL.Net_ you only need to link the library; Then it is just to write code.
-Due the current state of the project, it is advisable to clone the repository and work directly with the library, since this method offers more flexible solution.
+Due the current state of the project, it is advisable to clone the repository and work directly with the library, since this method offers more flexible solution (i.e. Debug builds).

 ### Clone the repository